 Collaborating with our multi-stakeholder community is core to auDA's commitment to multi-stakeholder processes.
-Our Draft-Strategy has been shaped by community engagement and feedback including stakeholder and .au member surveys that tell us what our and community expects from and envisions for auDA.consultation on our strategy, which affirms community expectations of auDA.
-It is also informed by the Australian Government's 2025 Terms of Endorsement for auDA, reviewed by the Government in early 2025, and leverages staff and Board expertise, with; all team members and Directors having had the opportunity to envisionshare their vision of what auDA could achieve by 2030 and how we can get there meet this.
+Our Draft Strategy has been shaped by community feedback including stakeholder and .au member surveys that tell us what our community expects from and envisions for auDA.
+It is also informed by the Australian Government's 2025 Terms of Endorsement for auDA, reviewed by the Government in early 2025, and leverages staff and Board expertise, with all team members and Directors having had the opportunity to envision what auDA could achieve by 2030 and how we can get there.

-At its core, our Draft Strategy outlines how auDA will continue to fulfil our Core Functions while maintaining a strong operating position, innovating and responding in a challenging environment, and by working with our multi-stakeholder community to innovate and respond to change.
+At its core, our Draft Strategy outlines how auDA will continue to fulfil our Core Functions while maintaining a strong operating position, innovating and responding to change.